What Are the World Bank and the International Monetary Fund?

 Learn more about monetary policy.

 As the Greece example illustrates, IMF loans can be controversial.
 They often stipulate austerity measures—policies that mandate decreased government spending, increased taxation, or a combination of the two.
-Those policies are intended to boost government revenue, cut down on debt, and allow the country to regain access to funds from the global financial market, but a decrease in spending often means cuts to government services and welfare programs, harming some of society’s poorest members.
+Those policies are intended to boost government revenue, cut down on debt, and allow the country to regain access to funds from the global financial market.
+However, a decrease in spending often means cuts to government services and welfare programs, harming some of society’s poorest members.
 Greek citizens protested after austerity measures led to pension cuts and tax increases amid a period of record unemployment.
 Some critics claim that austerity measures are counterproductive to economic recovery.
 Although the IMF can use its funding to have poor countries make economic reforms, the institution has significantly less leverage in encouraging rich countries to adjust their financial and economic behaviors.

 What is the future of the World Bank and the IMF?